kechcole/Blog-App/README.md

 # Blog-App
 A blog application created using Django.
-Users with different level of authorisations can log in, write posts, update profile information and many  more features.
+Users with different level of authorizations can log in, write posts, update profile information and many  more features.

 ## **Table of Contents**

 ### 1. Setup
-    - Setup virtual enviroment named myenv and activate
+    - Setup virtual environment named myenv and activate
-    - Install dependancies - Django
+    - Install dependencies - Django
     - Setup Django project give it a name , web_app
     - Start application name blog_app
-    - set postgres database
+    - set PostgreSQL database

 My guide to [setting up](https://realpython.com/django-setup/).

-Always activate the virtual when reopening the appliaction.
+Always activate the virtual when reopening the application.

 ### 2. Routing applications.

-Views are used used to return responses, our app folder contains this python file with neccesesary functions.
+Views are used used to return responses, our app folder contains this python file with necessary functions.
 I will write a simple function that will return a simple statement when a user goes to the homepage.

 ```python
 def home(request):
     return HttpResponse("<h1>Blog Home Page</h1>")
 ```

-The above function needs to be mapped to a url path for it to be executed via a call.
-This is achieved by simply creating a url python file inside the blog application, this is specific to the blog application.
+The above function needs to be mapped to a URL path for it to be executed via a call.
+This is achieved by simply creating a `url` python file inside the blog application, this is specific to the blog application.

-This function is to be routed in the root directory url file by importing include and then adding a path that references url file in the blog_app application.
+This function is to be routed in the root directory `url` file by importing include and then adding a path that references `url` file in the blog_app application.

 ```python
 from django.urls import path, include